Clicky

 Get GPS Or AirTag Trackers

 The bad news is that many of them require a subscription, but well worth it if you ask me.
-Not only for the times your waverunner is stolen, but if the kids go for a joyride or get lost, you can find them.
+Not only the times your watercraft is stolen, but if the kids go on a “joyride” or get lost, you can find them.

 Keep It Out Of Sight!

-You can’t steal what you can’t see, so keeping your watercraft out of sight is a great option.
+You can’t steal what you can’t see, so having your watercraft out of sight is a great option!

-This can be as simple as keeping a cover on it.
-Covers often mask what the waverunner is, and with many universal fitting covers, they won’t even know the brand.
+This can be as simple as having a cover on it.
+Covers often mask what the jet ski is, and with many universal fitting covers, they won’t even know the brand.

-If you got the space, you could even put it in a portable shed (Amazon Link Ad), at least during the off-season.
+If you got the space, you could even put it in a small/portable shed, at least during the off-season.

 Even an extra-large tarp will work wonderful, especially if it’s a dark-color tarp.
-Someone walking by may mistake it for a pill of lumber or firewood.
+Someone walking by may mistake it as a pile of lumber or firewood.

 Cameras Can Alert You And Record